Best WiFi Heatmap Tools

 • 3.8 out of 5

 AirMagnet Survey PRO can automatically create easy-to-read heatmaps for signal/noise, WLAN throughput, PHY data rates, retry rates, and packet losses.
-This heatmapper supports all WiFi network standards and surprises with its large number of supported features.
-Unfortunately, AirMagnet Survey PRO has a slightly outdated user interface, which can be unintuitive at times.
+This heatmapper supports all WiFi network standards, including WiFi 6/6E, and surprises with its large number of supported features.
+The user interface has been improved in recent versions, though some users may still find it less intuitive compared to newer tools.

 AirMagnet Survey PRO

-If you frequently need to create WiFi heatmaps, you will most likely get over the clunky user interface relatively soon.
-But if you’ve never created a WiFi heatmap before and don’t know if you will ever need to create one again, a more user-friendly WiFi heatmapper, such as NetSpot, is a better choice for you.
+If you frequently need to create WiFi heatmaps, you will appreciate the comprehensive capabilities of AirMagnet Survey PRO.
+However, if you've never created a WiFi heatmap before and don't know if you will ever need to create one again, a more user-friendly WiFi heatmapper, such as NetSpot, might be a better choice for you.

 Pros and Cons